fiugd/plugins/README.md

 One exception to this, files with `json` extension will be served by template if the json contents described an object with a property `type` equal to `{{file extension}}`.
 `d3-graph.html` is an example of this.

+### examples

+example templates can be found in the `.templates` folder at the root of this repository.
+Examples of files which use these templates can be found in the following folders at the root of this repository: `binary`, `documents`, `graphics`, and `languages`.

 ### plugins \[WIP\]

-plugins will work similar to templates, but will offer tighter integration with the service worker and file change life-cycle.
+> plugins will work similar to templates, but will offer tighter integration with the service worker and file change life-cycle.
 More will follow as becomes available.

+### store

+> once plugins are fleshed out, a store fascade will be created to host plugins.
+This store should serve as the means for fiug to determine if an unrecognized file can be supported.
+Support could include syntax highlighting, file icons, templates, and/or plugins.

 ### tutorial \[WIP\]

 > insert video showing how to use templates here

+### todo

+- [ ] dependencies.json - need to load all of these to cache for all templates to work